anttiluode/TakensInTakensOut/README.md

 This is a foundational building block for phase-space signal processing.
 It shows that meaningful signal structure can be manipulated in the reconstructed attractor and projected back, rather than operating directly in the original time or frequency domain.

+### 6. split_mnist_benchmark_real_grok2.py — Continual Learning Validation
+This script serves as the primary benchmark for the Harmonic Arm architecture.
+By utilizing a Split-MNIST task protocol, it demonstrates the model's ability to learn new digit classifications sequentially without suffering from catastrophic forgetting.
+It provides empirical proof that the geometric, phase-invariant representations managed by the Harmonic Arms remain stable even as the system integrates new information.

 ---

 ## 🚀 Running the Code